manishkumar1012/basic-calculator/README.md

 # basic-calculator

-A calculator for basic calculation.
+A calculator for basic calculation like addition, subtraction, etc.